Raising London Circuit

 Truck movements and safety

 Fill is brought in stages by trucks via the site entrances.
-Entrances are located at the intersection of Edinburgh Avenue and London Circuit and the intersection of Constitution Avenue and London Circuit.
+Entrances are located at the intersection of Edinburgh Avenue and London Circuit, the intersection of Constitution Avenue and London Circuit, and on Commonwealth Avenue.
 Trucks carrying fill arrive at the site Monday to Friday, between 7 am and 5 pm and Saturday between 7 am and 1 pm.

 Trucks will be circulating on roads in and around the city for the duration of the project.
 Please be mindful of additional trucks; they have larger blind spots than other vehicles.
 With up to 80 trucks per day entering the London Circuit work site, safety must be a priority for everyone.
 Motorists should never overtake a turning truck and keep out of truck blind spots.